gmmorris/gmmorris.github.io/_posts/2018-08-11-pairing-checklist.md

 Bridging such gaps requires trust between individuals, as both individuals must feel comfortable enough to challenge each other's assumptions and preferences along the way.

 This is true not only for the working environment but also for the work product itself.
 When there exists a lack of trust, it is harder for one developer to challenge the decision of another in regards to, for example, the use of one code construct over another.
 This is often exasperated by an imbalance of power between the individuals.
-It's hard enough for a newcomer to challenge an experienced developer under traditional circumstances, but in a paired environment where **feedback has to be immediate and face-to-face**, this is often for more challenging. <i class="fas fa-asterisk"></i>
+It's hard enough for a newcomer to challenge an experienced developer under traditional circumstances, but in a paired environment where **feedback has to be immediate and face-to-face**, <a href="#footnote">this is often for more challenging<i class="fas fa-asterisk"></i><i class="fas fa-asterisk"></i></a>.

 In a Paired environment, failing to address conflict in a team can easily lead to the breakdown of the entire process, and so, encouraging a culture of feedback has been a paramount priority to us.

-<small class="footnote"><i class="fas fa-asterisk"></i> The subject of power dynamics in a pair is, again, a subject for a far more in-depth post, but I felt it was worth pointing it out here, as they are the root cause of many trust issues you might encounter in a pair.</small>

 ## Setting a Foundation